ammarkale/HW04-/README.md

 Regular Expressions (Regex) were used to extract and clean specific data points to ensure that values are ready for analysis.
 This process included:

-**Extracting numeric values from text-based columns.**
-**Standardizing postal codes to the Canadian format (A1A 1A1).**
-**Cleaning and extracting meaningful text from property names and addresses.**
-**Ensuring extracted values are properly converted to numerical types for analysis.**

-The following tasks were achieved using Regex:

-Extracting numeric values from text-based columns like Property GFA (m²), Energy Use (GJ), and Emissions.
+**Extracting numeric values from text-based columns like Property GFA (m²), Energy Use (GJ), and Emissions.**
-Standardizing postal codes to ensure they follow the correct Canadian format (A1A 1A1).
+**Standardizing postal codes to ensure they follow the correct Canadian format (A1A 1A1).**
-Cleaning and extracting meaningful text from the Property Name and Address fields.
+**Cleaning and extracting meaningful text from the Property Name and Address fields.**
-Converting data types to ensure that numeric fields are properly formatted for analysis.
+**Converting data types to ensure that numeric fields are properly formatted for analysis.**

 Regex Tasks
 1. Extract Numeric Values from Text-Based Columns